Paris Travel Sights, France

 Parisians have finally shrugged off their reputation as sullen hosts.
-When we visited in 2011 waiters, shop assistants, monument and museum staff, metro personnel were, almost without exception, charming and helpful.
+When we visited a couple of years ago waiters, shop assistants, monument and museum staff, metro personnel were, almost without exception, charming and helpful.

 Streets lined with dog poo?
 Not any longer as far as we could see.

 Crazed, inconsiderate traffic?
 Nope.
 Mind you you need to understand when it is your right to cross the road. e. g. on zebra crossings that have no stop lights, look the lead driver in the eye and then cautiously walk out onto the crossing.
 Do wave thank you since they have been kind enough not to kill you.

 Driving to France from the UK, hints and links on ferries, tolls, speeding controls, insurance.